 - Performance - The longest-lasting sealer of the products listed.
 Instead of creating an artificial barrier on top of the concrete, it causes the concrete itself to become the barrier.

-The process for installing sealers is almost the same across the various types.
+The process A-1 Concrete Leveling Louisville uses for installing sealers is almost the same across the various types.
 This guide will walk you through the main elements of the installation.
 Be sure to read the directions on your sealant to learn of any cautions (such as necessary temperature or moisture levels of the concrete.)

 - Preparation - Possibly the most important step.
 The concrete should be as clean as possible and devoid of any loose debris.
 Most professionals recommend high-powered pressure washing before sealing.
 Remove all dirt, grime, and molds or mosses from the concrete.
 Don't forget to clean any cracks and joints out as well.
 You want the sealer to wrap around the edges of your concrete slabs as much as you can.
 Most sealers require a dry surface before application (again check your specific sealer's directions.)
 Click Here to Learn More About Concrete Cleaning & Powerwashing »

 - Application - Sealer can be applied in a few different ways.
 And, again, based on the sealer one may be recommended over another.
 Most penetrating sealers can be applied using a garden/weed sprayer.
 These are the type with a large canister, and a pump handle to build up pressure and a wand with a spray attachment at the end.
 Thicker sealers can be applied with a roller or brush.
 It's important to follow the directions on how much to apply.
 For penetrating sealers you want to achieve a wet look throughout your concrete slab, but want to avoid a filmy sheen.
 The goal with acrylic and polyurethane sealers is consistent and even coverage over your entire area.